gerryw1389/python/README.md

 ### Python

-This repo will house python code that can be used freely (sanitized)
+This repo will house python code that can be used freely (sanitized).
+Also, many of the functions have articles that go with them from my blog at [https://automationadmin.com](https://automationadmin.com).

 ### DISCLAIMER